Reproduction Prenatal Education Part 2

 A healthy pregnancy requires a holistic approach to maternal well-being.
 This includes proper nutrition, regular exercise, and mental health support.

-Nutrition: A balanced diet rich in essential nutrients is paramount.
+Nutrition: A balanced diet rich in essential nutrients is very important.
 This includes sufficient protein for fetal growth, iron to prevent anemia, calcium for bone development, and folic acid to prevent neural tube defects.
 Pregnant women should avoid certain foods, such as raw fish, unpasteurized dairy products, and deli meats, due to the risk of foodborne illnesses.
 Staying hydrated by drinking plenty of water is also crucial.

 Preparing for Childbirth: Practical and Emotional Readiness